arcus/education_modules/data_visualization_in_ggplot2/data_visualization_ggplot2.md

 For more detail on controlling color in ggplot2, refer to the [ggplot2 book](https://ggplot2-book.org/scale-colour.html), available for free online.

-To learn how to make these plots in python using seaborn, see Data visualization in seaborn (coming soon).
+To learn how to make plots in python using seaborn, see [data visualization in seaborn](link).

 ## Feedback